lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :pre-build-script: Shell script to execute before the Tox builder.
         For example, install prerequisites or move files to the repo root.
         (default: a string with a shell comment)
+    :parallel: Boolean indicator for tox to run tests in parallel or series.
+       (default: false, in series)
     :python-version: Version of Python to configure as a base in virtualenv.
         (default: python3)
     :stream: Keyword representing a release code-name.